cmusatyalab/OpenWorkflow/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass linter (autopep8) and the tests::
+5. When you're done making changes, check that your changes pass linter (flake8) and the tests::

+    $ flake8 .
-    $ python -m pytest <directory>
+    $ python -m pytest gabrieltool

 6. Commit your changes and push your branch to GitHub::